 • It also can take more work to plan a trip, as you have to choose what route you’ll take, where you’ll stay, and whether you’ll be hitting drive-throughs from California to New York or making reservations at noteworthy restaurants along your route.
 If you don’t do that prep work, you may end up piling into any motel you can find and grabbing food at any dingy rest stop.
 Nothing like driving for hours with greasy fast-food bags stinking up your car with stale french fry smell, right?

 • There’s also the consideration of the cost of gas and wear and tear to your car — though there are, of course, steps you can take to increase mileage and save money on gas.
 When you get on the road, you are risking a flat tire or worse, so it’s worth thinking about how you’d handle a roadside emergency.
-And the fact that you need to bring your A game and alertness for a long-haul trip.
+You also need to bring your A game and alertness for a long-haul trip.

 • And we can’t forget one of the main reasons many people choose to fly vs. drive: it takes a whole lot longer to drive than to fly.
 Think about cruising cross-country by car versus hopping a red-eye from Los Angeles to New York: One takes days, the other takes hours.